Help center

 In exchange for the free service, your device shares a small portion of idle bandwidth with the ProxyBox network.
 This only happens when you're not actively using the proxy or VPN, and it never affects your connection quality.

 Go to your dashboard and click "Upgrade to Premium" or visit the pricing page.
-You can choose monthly ($10/mo) or annual ($8/mo billed yearly).
+You can choose monthly ($10/mo) or Lifetime ($149 one-time).
 Payment is processed securely through Stripe.
 Your premium features activate immediately after payment.

 Security